The dining rooms are coming. It’s how I know my neighborhood is becoming aspirationally middle class.

 Thomas Jefferson would be one of the first Americans to have a dining room table.
 Monticello was built in 1772, dining room included.
 Wealthy families followed suit and eventually the trend trickled down to the middle classes.
 Correspondingly, the idea that the whole family should eat dinner together became a middle class value, a hallmark of good parenting, and one that was structurally — that is, architecturally — elusive to the poor and working class.

 The shotgun house we find throughout the South is an example of just how elusive.
 Built before closets, all the rooms in a traditional shotgun are technically multi-purpose: they can be used as living rooms, bedrooms, offices, dining rooms, storage, or whatever.
 In practice, though, medium to large and sometimes extended families live in these homes.
 Many residents would be lucky to have a dedicated living room; a dining room would be a luxury indeed.

 But they’re coming anyway.
 The rejection of the traditional floor plan in these remodels — for being too small, insufficiently private, and un-dining-roomed — hints at a turn toward a richer sort of resident, one that demands a lifestyle modeled by Jefferson and made sacred by the American middle class.

-Cross-posted at Inequality by (Interior) Design.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Cross-posted at Inequality by (Interior) Design.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.